sap-tutorials/Tutorials/tutorials/cp-starter-integration-cpi-onboard-subscribe/cp-starter-integration-cpi-onboard-subscribe.md

 4. Choose **Add Role**.
 In the **Role Template** dropdown list, select **`AuthGroup_Administrator`** and click on **Save**.

+    >IMPORTANT: If you have multiple application identifiers, choose the application identifier that starts with 'it'.

     ![Add required roles](2.4.add-role.png)

 5. Using the same procedure from the previous step, add **`AuthGroup_BusinessExpert`** and **`AuthGroup_IntegrationDeveloper`** role templates to the role collection.

+    >IMPORTANT: If you have multiple application identifiers, choose the application identifier that starts with 'it'.

     ![Add additional roles](2.5.add-additional-roles.png)